Skip to content

 Use ZRAM

-ZRAM is a compressed RAM disk, reducing physical disk swap use under high memory usage.
+ZRAM is a compressed RAM disk, which can be used as a swap device to reduce physical disk swap use under high memory pressure.

 Install ZRAM in Ubuntu: Source